On Jacobians of geometrically reduced curves and their N\'eron models: The structure of Jacobians over general fields

-on the small étale site of $S.$ Clearly, $\R^1f'_{S\ast}\Gm$ is the restriction of $\Pic_{X'/Y, \et}$ to the small étale site of $S.$ Since $\psi_S$ is finite, $\psi_{S\ast}-$ is exact and we obtain $\R^1f'_{S\ast}\psi_{S\ast}\Gm=\R^1f_{S\ast}\Gm,$ which is the restriction of $\Pic_{X/Y, \et}$ to the small étale site of $S.$ Since $\iota_S$ is a closed immersion and $t_S$ is finite, we have Because this is true for all $S\to Y,$ the claim from the Proposition follows. \end{proof}\\ $\mathbf{Remark.}$ A similar exact sequence was obtained by Brion \cite{Brion}, Corollary 2.3, who used it for a different (but related) purpose.
+on the small étale site of $S.$ Clearly, $\R^1f'_{\ast}{\mathbf{G}_{\mathrm{m}, X'}}$ is the restriction of $\Pic_{X'/Y, \et}$ to the small étale site of $S.$ Since $\psi$ is finite, $\psi_{\ast}-$ is exact and we obtain $\R^1f'_{\ast}\psi_{\ast}{\mathbf{G}_{\mathrm{m}, X}}=\R^1f_{\ast}{\mathbf{G}_{\mathrm{m}, X}},$ which is the restriction of $\Pic_{X/Y, \et}$ to the small étale site of $S.$ Since $\iota$ is a closed immersion and $t$ is finite, we have Hence the claim from the Proposition follows. \end{proof}\\ $\mathbf{Remark.}$ A similar exact sequence was obtained by Brion \cite{Brion}, Corollary 2.3, who used it for a different (but related) purpose.
 Brion's article pre-dates \cite{Ov}, but the conditions under which the result is obtained in \cite{Brion} are not quite right for the purposes of \cite{Ov} or the present article.
 This is why we have chosen to generalise \cite{Ov} rather than \cite{Brion}, where the language of \cite{Fer} is used.
 Moreover, our method of obtaining the exact sequence is different from Brion's and more direct, as we avoid using Raynaud's theory of rigidificators.\\ \\ Finally, let us give a condition under which cohomological flatness is preserved by the push-out construction.
 The condition will be far from optimal, but sufficient for our purposes. \begin{lemma} Let $f\colon X\to Y$ be a proper and flat morphism of schemes.
-Assume that $Y$ be a \rm Dedekind scheme. \it Let $t\colon T\to Y$ and $z\colon Z\to Y$ be finite morphisms and let $Z\to X$ be a closed immersion.
-Assume that all the conditions from Proposition \ref{Basechangeprop} be satisfied, and that $f$ be cohomologically flat in dimension zero.
-Moreover, let $f'\colon X':=X\cup_ZT\to Y$ be the push-out of $Z\to X$ along $Z\to T.$ Suppose that $f'_\ast \Og_{X'}=\Og_Y$ and that $f_\ast \Og_X$ be étale over $Y.$ Then $f'$ is cohomologically flat in dimension zero. \end{lemma} \begin{proof} By \cite{Liu}, Chapter 5.3, Corollary 3.22 together with \cite{Liu}, Chapter 5.3, Exercise 3.14, it is sufficient to show that the map $\Og_Y\to f'_\ast \Og_{X'}$ remains an isomorphism after the base change $i\colon \Spec \kappa(y) \to Y$ for all closed points $y\in Y.$ Choose such an $y.$ Let $X_y:=X\times_Y\Spec \kappa (y),$ and define $X'_y$ analogously.
-Then $X'_y$ is geometrically connected (by Stein factorisation), and we have The last equality is due to $f$ being cohomologically flat in dimension zero.
-Note that $i^\ast f_\ast \Og_X$ is a geometrically reduced $\kappa(y)$-algebra by assumption.
-In particular, $\Gamma(X'_y, \Og_{X'_y})$ is a geometrically connected étale $\kappa(y)$-algebra, which implies that the map $\kappa(y)\to \Gamma(X'_y, \Og_{X'_y})$ is an isomorphism, as claimed. \end{proof}
+Assume that $Y$ is a \rm Dedekind scheme, \it let $t\colon T\to Y$ and $z\colon Z\to Y$ be morphisms, and let $\widetilde{\iota}\colon Z\to X$ be a closed immersion.
+Finally, let $\xi\colon Z\to T$ be a morphism of schemes and assume that the standing assumption as well as assumptions (i),...,(v) from Paragraph \ref{pushoputpara} are satisfied, and that $f$ is cohomologically flat in dimension zero.
+Moreover, let $f'\colon X':=X\cup_ZT\to Y$ be the push-out of $\widetilde{\iota}\colon Z\to X$ along $\xi\colon Z\to T.$ Suppose that $f'_\ast \Og_{X'}=\Og_Y$ and that $f_\ast \Og_X$ is étale over $\Og_Y.$ Then $f'$ is cohomologically flat in dimension zero. \end{lemma} \begin{proof} By \cite{Liu}, Chapter 5.3, Corollary 3.22 together with \cite{Liu}, Chapter 5.3, Exercise 3.14, it is sufficient to show that the map $\Og_Y\to f'_\ast \Og_{X'}$ remains an isomorphism after the base change $i\colon \Spec \kappa(y) \to Y$ for all closed points $y\in Y.$ Choose such a $y.$ Let $X_y:=X\times_Y\Spec \kappa (y),$ and define $X'_y$ analogously.
+Then $X'_y$ is geometrically connected (by Stein factorisation), and we have The inclusion follows from the last part of Proposition \ref{Basechangeprop}, and the equality is due to $f$ being cohomologically flat in dimension zero.
+Note that $i^\ast f_\ast \Og_X$ is geometrically reduced over $\kappa(y).$ In particular, $\Gamma(X'_y, \Og_{X'_y})$ is a geometrically connected étale $\kappa(y)$-algebra, which implies that the map $\kappa(y)\to \Gamma(X'_y, \Og_{X'_y})$ is an isomorphism, as claimed. \end{proof}